mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets2.md

-# Python Problem Sets 2: Arguments and Functions
+# Midterm Review: Python Problem Sets 2

+## Arguments and Functions

 1. Given the following code, what will be the output?